DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-your-application-is-unsuccessful.md

 ### No visa sponsorship

 Find out more about [how visa sponsorships work](/non-uk-teachers/train-to-teach-in-england-as-an-international-student) if you want to train to teach in the UK.
-You may also find another training provider that will sponsor a visa by filtering search results on ‘visa sponsorship’ when you search for courses.
+You may also find another training provider that will sponsor a visa by searching for courses and then filtering by ‘Only show courses with visa sponsorship’.

 ## Get advice on what to do next